| Research Guides

 |Librarian Talk . . .
 About Books!

-- Search the catalog to find books on current topics in science.
+- Search the LSCS Library Catalog to find books on current topics in science.
 Locate a reference book to find definitions and background or overview information.

 Some books in which to begin research and define areas of study are listed below.
 Browse the shelves near these to find other books on the subject.
-If you do not find the book in your library, the books may be available from other Lone Star College libraries, or our partners, Harris County and Montgomery County public library systems.
-You may use your Lone Star College ID at any branch of the the three library systems or request books and videos through the library catalog.
-Ask the librarians if you need help.
+If you do not find the book in your library, the books may be available from other Lone Star College libraries, or from Harris County and Montgomery County public library systems.
+You may use your LSCS ID at any branch of the three library systems to request books and videos through the library catalog.

 - Ref QH83 .S89, 2v. - Synopsis and Classification of Living Organisms - Descriptions of higher level taxonomy with Linnaean classification and citation to specialized literature.

 - Ref QH332 .E52, 5v.- Encyclopedia of Bioethics - This set provides in-depth coverage on all areas of bioethics.
-Also available online in the Gale Virtual Reference Library.
 Login with your library card number if you are off-campus.

 - QH581.2 .M64 2008- Molecular Biology of the Cell - This eBook (available online through Medline) contains information on cellular biology, including new information from studies of genetics.
-This book may be borrowed from LSC-Tomball Library through the request function in our catalog.
+Request from LSC-Tomball Library or read online from NCBI Bookshelf.

-- eBook Collection - Botany: an introduction to plant biology - Plant life in detail including excellent illustrations.
+- Botany: an introduction to plant biology - Plant life in detail including excellent illustrations - from the EBSCO eBook Collection

 - Ref QL3 .G7813, 13v. - Grzimek's Animal Life Encyclopedia - Detailed look at the animal kingdom with color illustrations.